Alexi5/footprints-public/README.md

 127.0.0.1    footprints.localdev
 ```

-Then follow the "Connecting Locally via HTTPS" instructions below.
+Then follow the [Connecting Locally via HTTPS](#connecting-locally-via-https) instructions below.

 2. [Install the appropriate version of Docker](https://www.docker.com/get-started) for your host OS